 A highly visible, clickable button with a call to action, or CTA – something like “Register Now” or “Add to Cart” that clearly tells the visitor what they’ll get in return for filling out the form.

 Good landing page design is clean and crisp and makes converting as easy as possible for the prospect.
 The form and the button should be clearly visible above the fold (meaning, they don’t have to scroll down to find them).

 A PPC landing page is a landing page created specifically for use in your pay-per-click advertising campaigns.
 The PPC landing page is where a visitor will land after clicking on your paid search ad in the Google, Bing, or Yahoo search results, or a PPC ad on a Google partner site, or a banner or remarketing ad on the Google Display Network, etc.

 PPC landing pages need to follow the same design principles as any other good landing page, while adhering to PPC-specific landing page best practices as well.
 Here are a few PPC landing page optimization tips:

-Below are some do’s and don’ts for creating AdWords landing pages.
+Below are some do’s and don’ts for creating Google Ads landing pages.
 First, the best practices:

 And now a few landing page worst practices:

-- DON’T put too many links on your AdWords landing page – you’re just giving the visitor options to leave your page, which could prevent them from completing the action you really want them to take.
+DON’T put too many links on your Google Ads landing page – you’re just giving the visitor options to leave your page, which could prevent them from completing the action you really want them to take.

 What Are the Principles of High Converting Landing Pages?